-As of June 30, 2020, there were 15 endowments that were considered to be underwater according to the Organization's endowment policy.
-The impact of these endowments being underwater on support to the University is estimated to be insignificant in future years.
+As of June 30, 2021, there were no endowments that were considered to be underwater according to the Organization's endowment policy.

 Return Objectives and Risk Parameters

 The Organization has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking the proper balance between preservation of capital and maintaining the purchasing power of the endowment assets.
 Under this policy, as approved by the board of directors, the endowment assets are invested in a manner that is intended to achieve a return that provides for growth over distributions and fees while assuming prudent risk.
 Actual returns in any given year may vary from this amount.